rmccrear/lv-3-may-2024/week-6/assignment-2.md

 ### Part 3: Optional Displaying Data with useEffect (Optional)

-Hint: in Redis you can use the `scan` command to get all keys.
-Then, to get several keys, you can use the `mget` (multi-get) command.

 - **Goal**: Display all messages **messages** received so far.
 - **Steps**:
   1. Add an endpoint to your server that returns all stored messages.
 (This may be tricky depending on how you stored the data.)